brimigs/cash-app-guide/README.md

 ```

-Next we will need to add instructions into this program that allow a user to deposit funds into their cash account and withdrawal funds from their cash account:
+Next we will need to add an instruction to this program that allows a user to deposit funds into their cash account:

 ```rust
 #[program]